morgengc/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][5images]

 The forth image might be difficult to classify because it's not in the 43 classes.
+The fifth image might be also difficult to classify because it's not a standard slippery sign(Maybe not a German traffic sign).

 #### 2. Discuss the model's predictions on these new traffic signs